zoontek/react-native-permissions/README.md

   | 'provisional';

 interface NotificationSettings {
-  // properties only availables on iOS
+  // properties only available on iOS
   // unavailable settings will not be included in the response object alert?: boolean;
   badge?: boolean;